-The Capital Projects Fund has a deficit balance of \$575,027 and the Special Projects Education Fund had a deficit fund balance of \$246,634.
-These deficits will be funded by future bonding and grant receipts.
+The Special Projects Education Fund had a deficit fund balance of \$246,434.
+These deficits will be funded by grant receipts and charges for services.

 3. DETAILED NOTES ON ALL FUNDS

 A. Deposits and Investments

 The deposit of public funds is controlled by the Connecticut General Statutes (Section 7-402).
 Deposits may be made in a "qualified public depository" as defined by the Statutes or, in amounts not exceeding the Federal Deposit Insurance Corporation insurance limit, in an "out of state bank" as defined by the Statutes, which is not a "qualified public depository."